How to Create S3 Buckets in AWS with CloudFormation: Step-by-Step Guide

 Click on the “Create bucket” button.

-S3 bucket names need to be unique, and they can’t contain spaces or uppercase letters.
+S3 bucket names need to be unique and can’t contain spaces or uppercase letters.

 Selecting “Enable” in the server-side encryption options will provide further configuration options.
 Select “Amazon S3-managed keys (SSE-S3) to use an encryption key that Amazon will create, manage, and use on your behalf.